 - 43. Compare the voltage drops $E{R2}$ and $E{R3}$ recorded in Table 5 with the theoretical values recorded in step 35.
 Are they approximately the same? -  Yes  No - 44.
+On the Four-Quadrant Dynamometer/Power Supply, turn the internal power source off.

-Remove all circuit connections.
-The, return all equipment to its storage location. - CONCLUSION In this exercise, you learned that different combinations of series and parallel circuits can be solved by using rules related to Ohm's law and Kirchhoff's laws.
+Remove all circuit connections, then return all equipment to its storage location.

+CONCLUSION In this exercise, you learned that different combinations of series and parallel circuits can be solved by using rules related to Ohm's law and Kirchhoff's laws.
 You used these rules to calculate the circuit currents and voltages, and verified your results by comparing them with the measured values.